Pinyin Zhou logo Pinyin Joe's

 If you want to make any changes to my file, please do so before importing.
 (Remember to save it again as a .csv file, not a spreadsheet.)
 After importing, you can remove these using my instructions below but it is tedious.

-For locations/holidays not included in Outlook or in my download file, you can build your own import file using my file as a template, with the help of the links in the right-hand column of this page under "Other festival websites".
+For locations/holidays not included in Outlook or in my download file, you can build your own import file using my file as a template.

 Other examples of changes you can make in the file: